Smithn1205/KC7-Security-Investigations/README.md

 - `PassiveDns`
 - `FileCreationEvents`
 - `ProcessEvents`
+- VirusTotal file, domain, IP, relations, behavior, and community data
+- MITRE ATT&CK

 ## About KC7

-[KC7](https://kc7cyber.com/) is a cybersecurity training platform built around investigation-style exercises using log data and Kusto Query Language (KQL).
+[KC7](https://kc7cyber.com/) is a cybersecurity training platform built around investigation-style exercises using security data and analyst tools.

 The scenarios and datasets in this repository come from KC7.
 The notes, query organization, and investigation summaries reflect my own learning while completing the exercises.

 ## Status

-I am currently working through the **Security Analyst I** path and will add selected investigations as I complete them.
+I am currently working through the **Security Analyst I** path.
+I have completed **VirusTotal Fundamentals** and will continue adding selected investigations as I finish them.